yahoo/react-i13n/README.md

 Typically, you have to manually add instrumentation code throughout your application, e.g., hooking up `onClick` handlers to the links you want to track. `react-i13n` provides a simplified approach by letting you define the data model you want to track and handling the beaconing for you.

 `react-i13n` does this by building an [instrumentation tree](#i13n-tree) that mirrors your applications React component hierarchy.
-All you have to do is leverage our [React component or mixin](./docs/guides/integrateWithComponents.md) to denote which components should fire the tracking events.
+All you have to do is leverage our [React component](./docs/guides/integrateWithComponents.md) to denote which components should fire the tracking events.

 ## Features